Second passport: UAE residents switching to Schengen region as Caribbean nations raise rates

 According to advisory firm Citizenship Invest, four Caribbean countries – Antigua & Barbuda, Dominica, Grenada, and St. Kitts & Nevis – signed a Memorandum of Agreement (MoA) in March 2024 to align their policies, including the price of their Citizenship by Investment (CBI) programmes.
 In June this year, St. Lucia joined the agreement.
 All five Caribbean nations have implemented new minimum cost thresholds effective July 1, 2024.

-Urusa Imran, director for business development management at Samana Group, said some of the Caribbean countries have more than doubled the cost of their Citizenship by Investment programmes.
+Urusa Imran, director for business development management at Samana Group, said some Caribbean countries have more than doubled the cost of their citizenship through investment programmes.

 Most of the investors and high net worth individuals and families from Asia and Middle East countries acquire second passports from Caribbean countries for the purpose of visa-free travel access rather than for settling down there.